McIntosh Loudspeaker Division Part 2

 1977

-Sidney Corderman, Dirk Roos and I went to Ottawa in Canada to visit with Dr. Floyd Toole, Director of Acoustics Projects and tour the acoustic test facilities, including their anechoic chamber, at the National Research Council (NRC).
-I always brought a camera with me on trips.
+Sidney Corderman, Dirk Roos and I go to Ottawa in Canada to visit with Dr. Floyd Toole, Director of Acoustics Projects and tour the acoustic test facilities This includes their anechoic chamber at the National Research Council (NRC).
+I always bring my Rolleiflex camera with me on trips like this.

-We also had dinner with Floyd and his wife at their home.
+We also have dinner with Floyd and his wife at their home.
 The house photo is courtesy of High Performance Review magazine, spring 1992.
-Their 12-room house was in Manotick, Ontario.
-It was designed and built in 1975 by Floyd and located on a 4.25-acre lot near the Ottawa River.
+Their 12-room house is in Manotick, Ontario.
+It is designed and built in 1975 by Floyd and located on a 4.25-acre lot near the Ottawa River.
 Floyd planned the living room specifically for his audio system.
-This included specially selected carpeting and a low noise heating system.
+This includes specially selected carpeting and a low noise heating system.
 As an amateur woodworker, he not only did most of the work himself but also selected the hardwoods used in the house.
-The woods were selected for their sound reflective properties as well as for their eye appeal.
+The woods are selected for their sound reflective properties as well as for their eye appeal.
 The room rises three stories high to a cathederal ceiling with a clerestory window on one side from a normal 8.5-feeet on the other to break up room resonances.
-In 1992, Dr Floyd accepted a job at Harman International as the new vice president for acoustic development.
-The house sold for $525,000.
+In 1992, Dr Floyd accepts a job at Harman International as the new vice president for acoustic development.
+The house sells for $525,000.

-Floyd agreed to test our XR5 speaker system and the review was written up in the March issue of Audio Scene Canada.
-In the review, Floyd mentioned that the XR5 was “very pleasant to listen to” and that “it is a classic example of a speaker that sounds good until examined under a microscope” indicating that the measurements and the sound were not in agreement.
-Of course, the measurements that Floyd made were done in his anechoic chamber, which we didn’t have, and our design was done in the reverberant room, which Floyd didn’t have.
-After this visit, we were convinced that a full sized anechoic chamber would make a valuable addition to our acoustics lab.
+Floyd agrees to test our XR5 speaker system and the review is written up in the March issue of Audio Scene Canada.
+In the review, Floyd mentions that the XR5 is “very pleasant to listen to” and that “it is a classic example of a speaker that sounds good until examined under a microscope” indicating that the measurements and the sound are not in agreement.
+Of course, the measurements that Floyd makes are done in his anechoic chamber, which we do not have, and our design is done in the reverberant room, which Floyd does not have.
+After this visit, we are convinced that a full sized anechoic chamber will make a valuable addition to our acoustics lab.

-As a result of Floyd’s report, Gordon Gow asked me what could be done to improve the XR5 system.
-I was ready with the answer.
-The improvement was essentially the same system but with all the drivers in the same vertical line.
-However, the two Peerless tweeters were replaced with a single Philips soft dome tweeter that had better response, power handling and lower distortion.
-We found that soft woven textile dome tweeters were far superior to metal and plastic dome tweeters.
-The vertical arrangement made the response equal on the left and right sides of the cabinet and this improved the stereo imaging.
-This was known as the XR-6.
+As a result of Floyd’s report, Gordon Gow asks me what can be done to improve the XR5 system.
+I am ready with the answer.
+The improvement is essentially the same system but with all the drivers in the same vertical line.
+However, the two Peerless tweeters are replaced with a single Philips soft dome tweeter that has better response, power handling and lower distortion.
+We find that soft woven textile dome tweeters are far superior to metal and plastic dome tweeters.
+The vertical arrangement makes the response equal on the left and right sides of the cabinet and this improves the stereo imaging.
+This is known as the XR-6.

-Except for the ML-10, none of the earlier systems were symmetrical.
-Despite non-symmetry, management had decided not to produce a left and right hand version that would have improved imaging to a limited degree.
-The improvement with the XR-6 was clearly audible and all new designs followed this example.
-The XR16 was a later version that appeared in 1980 with a simpler cabinet and a hard-wired crossover board.
-It was replaced by the XR17 in 1985.
+Except for the ML-10, none of the earlier systems are symmetrical.
+Despite non-symmetry, management decided not to produce a left and right hand version that would have improved imaging to a limited degree.
+The improvement with the XR-6 is clearly audible and all new designs follow this example.
+The XR16 is a later version that appears in 1980 with a simpler cabinet and a hard-wired crossover board.
+It is replaced by the XR17 in 1985.

 Several times in the 1970’s I was invited and accepted the opportunity to give lectures to the electrical technology students at our local Broome Community College.
 I described the fundamentals of designing drivers, enclosures and crossover networks.
 I brought several driver parts to show.
 This was followed by a question and answer period and I distributed some of the current McIntosh literature.
 It was a pleasant surprise for me years later that I have heard from a few of those students who remember my lectures.

-As we accumulated more data concerning room environments, it became obvious there was more to be done for the speakers in problem rooms.
+As we accumulate more data concerning room environments, it becomes obvious there is more to be done for the speakers in problem rooms.

 About Room Resonances